paulgazz/kmax/README.md

   3. A list of `.config` files meant to exercise each bug in `kismet-test-cases/`

 Technical details can be found in in the [kismet documentation](https://github.com/paulgazz/kmax/blob/master/docs/advanced.md#kismet) and the [publication](https://paulgazzillo.com/papers/esecfse21.pdf) on `kclause` and `kismet`.
 The experiment [replication script](https://github.com/paulgazz/kmax/blob/master/scripts/kismet_evaluation/kismet_experiments_replication.sh) can be used to run kismet on all architectures' Kconfig specifications.

-## Extracting DIMACS and SMT models from Linux kernel

-We provide a Dockerfile for extracting the Linux kernel model as DIMACS and SMT as well.
-Refer to [Docker installation site](https://docs.docker.com/get-docker/) if you have not already installed Docker.
-The provided script works on v3.x and newer Linux kernels and takes the Linux version as an argument for the build command.
-Check out the [Linux kernel archive](https://mirrors.edge.kernel.org/pub/linux/kernel/) to select the Linux version of interest.
-For instance, we can use the script to generate the Linux kernel model for version `5.16`.

-Make sure that your docker service is running.
-If you use systemd, you can use:

-    sudo systemctl start docker

-To build the docker image, execute the following from the root directory of this repository and replace `<version>` by the kernel version number of interest (e.g., `5.16`):

-    sudo docker build -t kmax ./ --build-arg linux_version=<version>

-The build process takes some time.
-In the end, it produced a DIMACS and SMT model inside the image.
-To extract it, you have to start a container:

-    sudo docker run -d -t kmax

-You should get a container id.
-If not, you can additionally use the following command to retrieve the docker container id:

-    sudo docker container ls

-Afterwards, you can copy the files using `docker cp` to your current directory:

-    sudo docker cp <containerID>:/home/linux-<version>.smt .
-    sudo docker cp <containerID>:/home/linux-<version>.dimacs .

-Be aware to replace `<version>` by your provided version number.
-Now you can find a model in DIMACS and SMT of the given linux version.

 ## Additional documentation